seun197/enterprise-infra-soc-lab-2025/README.md

-# Enterprise Infrastructure SOC Lab (2025)
+# Enterprise Infrastructure Security Engineer Lab (2025)

 **Firewall, Identity, VPN, Access Control, Visibility — designed, implemented, and proven in a controlled lab.**

 This project simulates a miniature corporate infrastructure to demonstrate **end-to-end security engineering fundamentals**:
-designing, implementing, breaking/fixing, and proving the core controls that security engineers and SOC analysts depend on.
+designing, implementing, breaking/fixing, and proving the core controls that security engineers depend on.

 ---